JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/offline_reinforcement_learning_algorithm_phase1/index.md

 #### Other Work
 In addition to the above work, we also did the following:
 - Add `copyto` function in `ActorCritic`.
 This function is needed to synchronize between target Actor-Critic and online Actor-Critic.
-- Add the tuning entropy component\dcite{DBLP:journals/corr/abs-1812-05905} in SAC to improve performance.
+- Add the tuning entropy component in SAC to improve performance.

 #### Conclusion
 During this process, we learn a lot: